 The Department of Meteorology is world-renowned for its pioneering research on the fundamental dynamics and physics of weather and climate.
 Our research groups tackle some of the most critical environmental issues facing society today, including understanding and predicting climate, hazardous weather & air pollution.
+(Download a copy of our latest research brochure.)

 We are a thriving community of over 200 research scientists.
 In the 2008 Research Assessment Exercise, 75% of our research was graded as world leading or internationally excellent, making us the highest-graded UK department focusing on the fundamental science of weather and climate.
 We are highly successful in attracting research funding and many of our scientists play a leading role in defining national and international research agendas and science policy.
 We continue to diversify: in 2013, the University's Academic Investment Project led to 28 new academic appointments in the area of Climate and Environmental Sciences.